Koed00/django-q/README.md

-# django-q
+# Django-q
-An experiment in multiprocessing
+##A multiprocessing task queue application for Django
+Currently in the pre-alpha stage.